GDPR Employee Monitoring Compliance Considerations for Employers

 Senior management should be involved in determining who has access to monitoring data, with access restricted to those who genuinely require it.

-Employers must ensure that any automated decision-making processes used in employee monitoring do not negatively impact employees’ rights without appropriate safeguards.
-This includes providing employees with the right to obtain human review of decisions, express their views, and contest decisions made solely by automated means.
+Employers must ensure that any automated decision-making processes used for employee monitoring do not adversely affect employees’ rights, and that appropriate safeguards are in place.
+This includes providing employees with the right to obtain a human review of decisions, to express their views, and to contest decisions made solely by automated means.

 To comply with GDPR requirements, organisations should: